coalesceio/Dynamic-Table-Nodes/README.md

 When deployed for the first time into an environment the Dynamic Table Work node will execute the following stage:

-* **Create Dynamic Work Table**: This stage will execute a `CREATE OR REPLACE` statement and create a Dynamic Table in the target environment.
+* **Create Work Dynamic Table/Dynamic Transient Table**: This stage will execute a `CREATE OR REPLACE` statement and create a Dynamic Table in the target environment.

 ### Deploying a DAG of Dynamic Tables